3 people taken to hospital following two-vehicle crash near Lawrence

 LAWRENCE, Kan.
-(WDAF) — Three people were taken to the hospital with injuries Wednesday night following a two-vehicle crash on 23rd Street in Douglas County, Kansas.
+(WDAF) — Three people were taken to the hospital with injuries Wednesday night following a two-vehicle crash on 23rd Street in Douglas County.

 The crash was reported just after 6 p.m. on eastbound 23rd Street between O’Connell and Franklin Roads.